mckenzie-maidl/data5100-climate-agriculture/README.md

 Fall 2022 | Alexander Churchill, Malia Cortez, McKenzie Maidl, Yootaek Oh

 ## Problem Statement
-The overarching question of our project is; How has and how will climate change impact apple yields in Washington state?
+**How has and how will climate change impact apple yields in Washington state?**

 To answer this, we broke the question down into the following smaller questions:

-- How has and how will climate change impact Washington state?
-Specifically,
-    - How have average temperatures changed throughout Washington state, and how do we forecast them to change over the next 50 years?
+- How have different climatic variables changed over time?
-    - How have the lengths of the seasons changed?
-    - How has average annual precipitation changed?
-How has seasonal precipitation changed?
-- How do the above factors affect apple yields in Washington State?
-    - Has there been evidence of changes in apple production in the state?
+- Is there evidence of changes in apple production in the state?
-    - Have annual crop yields changed in Washington?
+    - Have annual apple yields changed, and has the yield per tree changed?
+- How do different climatic factors impact the yields?
-    - How are apple yields predicted to change over time?
-How do different inputs (temperature, season length, rainfall, etc.) impact the predicted yields?
+- How do we forecast apple yields per tree to change over the next 5 years?

 ## Repository Contents